MysticForce-Koragg/RL_On_FinancialMarkets/README.md

 # Reinforcement Learning on StockMarket

-This project aim to make trade decisions using RL Agent.

-Weekly and daily candle data is used to train the agent to avoid noise and outliers.
-Most popular indicators and price levels such as RSI, ATR, VWAP, 52-week High/Low and etc is used as observations along with position data.
+This project focuses on developing a Reinforcement Learning (RL) agent to make trade decisions based on market data.
+The agent is trained using weekly and daily candle data, reducing noise and outliers.
+Key indicators such as RSI, ATR, VWAP, and 52-week High/Low are used as inputs, along with position data, to provide a comprehensive market view.

-The actions for the agents are Long, Short, and Hold.
-The action for the observation is the argmax of the NN outputs.
+The agent's actions include Long, Short, and Hold, with the selected action determined by the argmax of the neural network's outputs.

-Reward Fuction: Intial rewards for the agent is -500.
-300 points for the closing the position with profit and No reward for opening position and -100 will be for holding the position or not opening position, for closing the position with the loss will be -300 points.
+Reward Function:

+Initial reward: -500 points.
+Closing a position with profit: +300 points.
+Opening a position: 0 points (no reward).
+Holding a position or not opening: -100 points.
+Closing a position with a loss: -300 points.
+This reward structure is designed to encourage profitable trades while penalizing indecision and losses.